John Lyman Scientific Papers

-This collection contains John Lyman's scientific papers and notes, most of which were created during his tenure with the U.S Navy Department Division of Oceanography.
-Included are a Handbook of Oceanography, a ledger book containing various tables of research data, correspondence concerning article publication and various other items related to oceanographic information collected mainly between 1946 and 1964.
+This collection contains Dr. John R. Lyman's scientific papers and notes, most of which were created during his tenure with the U.S Navy Department Division of Oceanography.
+Included are a Handbook of Oceanography, a ledger book containing various tables of research data, correspondence with Encyclopedia Britannica concerning article publication, and various other items related to oceanographic information collected mainly between 1946 and 1964.

 - Lyman, John, 1915-1977 (Person)